ScottMaclure/alienrpg/README.md

 * https://alien-rpg.com/
 * https://frialigan.se/en/games/alien/

-## Issues
+## Issues With Source Material

+* Star system generator creates too many planets per system
+* Ice planets have too weak correlation with temperature, it's easy to get hot/burning ice planets (ice planet -> size -> atmo -> temp) (add temp mod for ice planet?)
 * Planetary names (what does LV/MT/RF stand for?)
-* Planet size, GAS GIANT MOON: –4 (I thought only terrestrial and ice planets could be colonised?)
+* Planet size has a mod for GAS GIANT MOON: –4 (No supporting rules for colonising a gas giant moon?)
 * No atmosphere = Desert World (Atmosphere table doesn't have a "no atmo" option, only "special"?)

 ## TODO